Key Takeaways: AI Writing Keyboards & Grammar Fix Tools for Professionals

 Mobile AI keyboards win on convenience.
 They work everywhere - WhatsApp, Slack, email apps, social media.
 Desktop tools usually require you to paste text into their interface or work only in specific applications.
 When you're responding to a client message in LinkedIn, you don't have time to copy text elsewhere.

-The price difference is substantial too.
-Premium desktop grammar checkers typically cost $30-40 monthly.
-Best AI keyboards for professionals usually run $8-15 monthly, and many offer robust free versions.
+The price difference remains substantial in 2026.
+Premium desktop grammar checkers typically cost $30-45 monthly.
+Best AI keyboards for professionals usually run $10-18 monthly, and many offer robust free versions with impressive capabilities.
+The value proposition for mobile-first professionals is undeniable.

 For professionals who do 70% of their communication on mobile (which is most of us now), a dedicated mobile AI keyboard makes more sense than paying for desktop software you barely use.
 Some people use both - desktop tools for reports and presentations, mobile keyboards for daily communication.